 - Demonstrations are intended to showcase innovative Semantic Web related implementations and technologies, arising both from academia and industry.

-Authors of full papers accepted for the Research Track, the Resources Track, and the In-Use Track are encouraged to submit a poster or demonstration about their work.
+Authors of full papers accepted for the Research Track, the Resources Track, and the In-Use Track are encouraged to additionally submit a poster or demonstration about their work to this Posters and Demos track.
 The submission should be formatted as other submissions to this track, but it must also cite the accepted full paper and include a description of how it complements or adds value to the conference paper.
 The added value could include: a) extended results and experiments not presented in the conference paper for reasons of space, or b) a demonstration of a supporting prototype implementation.

 All submissions must be made electronically via EasyChair.